DavidMorton/macbook12-audio-driver/info/notes.md

 Turning off gen.automute_speakers will force data to go through all GPIO settings.
 I should see a 0x31 setting in the data, with 0, 4, and 5 all turned on.

 Trying that.

+## 09-36

+As expected, GPIO data is set to all three.

+Still no sound.

+Power setting is still set to D3 for the speakers and for the 0x0a node.

+We should probably not even be playing with the LO at all.
+The headphones don't work anymore.

+Setting the bit from 0 to 2 to turn 0x10 back into a headphone.
+Seeing if this turns the headphones back on again.